How this guide compares to other ferry coverage

 Every ferry and speedboat to Koh Phi Phi leaves from Rassada Pier (ท่าเรือรัษฎา).
 It’s on the east coast of Phuket, not in Patong, Kata, or Karon.
 If your hotel is on the west coast, add at least 30 to 45 minutes to get there.

-The pier has ticket counters for all main operators, a luggage storage area, and a small food court.
+If you’re flying in on the same day, plan for three hours between landing and the pier.
+Customs, bags, taxi in traffic, it all adds up.
+The pier itself has ticket counters for all main operators, a luggage storage area, and a small food court.
 Arrive 30 minutes before departure.
 Compare ferry times and book your crossing →

 Ferry schedule and operators

 Ferries run from approximately 08:30 to 15:00 daily (operator schedule, 2026).
-Typical departures: 08:30, 11:00, 13:00, 13:30, 15:00.
+Typical departures are 08:30, 11:00, 13:00, 13:30, and 15:00.
 The last boat leaves at around 15:00 to 15:30 depending on the operator.
 No evening service runs to Koh Phi Phi.

-Standard ferry 1.5 to 2 hrs (verified by SHA Thailand editorial, April 2026) $13 to $15 Most travellers, heavy luggage
+• Standard ferry: Duration: 1.5 to 2 hrs (verified by SHA Thailand editorial, April 2026); Fare (USD): $13 to $15; Best for: Most travelers, heavy luggage

-Speedboat 45 to 60 min $22 to $33 Short on time, high season only
+• Speedboat: Duration: 45 to 60 min; Fare (USD): $22 to $33; Best for: Short on time, high season only

 In high season (November to April) you’ll find 8 to 10 operators covering the same slot (verified by SHA Thailand editorial, April 2026).
 In low season (May to October) that drops to 3 or 4, and the 13:00 to 15:00 departures often cancel entirely on rough days.

-The national park fee: $11 on arrival
+Why the national park fee is collected on arrival

 When you step off the boat at Tonsai Pier, park staff collect a $11 national park entry fee (Tourism Authority of Thailand, 2026).
 This is not included in any ticket price.
 Bring cash.
 The fee covers access to both Koh Phi Phi Don and Koh Phi Phi Leh, including Maya Bay.
 Rangers sometimes check your receipt at Maya Bay, so hold onto it.

-What the crossing is like
+What the crossing is like by season

 Arrival is at Tonsai Pier (ท่าเรือต้นไทร) on Koh Phi Phi Don.
 There are no roads on the island.
 Porters meet every incoming boat with hand carts.
 Tell them your hotel name when you disembark and they’ll get your bags there while you walk.
+Tips of $1 to $2 per bag are standard.

 If you want to plan the full island stay, read the Phuket hotel guide for where to base yourself before crossing, and check the Thailand ferries hub for all routes connecting Phuket to the southern islands.

-Yes.
+Yes, but the window is tight.
 Take the 08:30 ferry from Rassada Pier.
 You arrive on Phi Phi around 10:00 to 10:30.
 The return boat from Tonsai Pier to Phuket leaves at 14:30 or 15:00 (operator schedule, 2026).
 That gives you roughly four to five hours on the island, which is enough to see Maya Bay via a day tour, eat lunch, and swim at Nui Beach.
 It’s a full day, not a relaxed one.

-Low season travel: May to October
+Low season travel from May to October on Phi Phi

 Frequently asked questions